- What does the #NonGraduatesWelcome campaign want to achieve?

 - What do you want organisations to do instead?

-- Are you saying that organisations should stop recruiting graduates?
+- Are you saying that going to university has no value, or that organisations shouldn’t employ graduates?

 - Are you against the requirement for a degree-level qualification for all charity jobs?

 - You have mentioned “unspecified” degrees.
 What about job descriptions that ask for a “relevant degree qualification”?

 - Don’t most organisations address this problem by adding “or equivalent”, or by accepting “equivalent experience”?

 - Are you saying that fundraising isn’t a skill, or that fundraisers shouldn’t have training?

 - Why are you only focusing on fundraising?